photonsquid/Recoinize-scraper/README.md

 ## List of countries

-You can find the list of countries in this file.
+You can find the list of countries [here](https://github.com/seba1204/coin-scraper/wiki/List-of-countries).

 ## List of coins

-You can find the list of all euro coins in this file.
+You can find the list of all euro coins [here](https://github.com/seba1204/coin-scraper/wiki/List-of-coins).

 <!-- omit in toc -->
 ### Regular coins